-Trump to visit North Carolina as waterways rise after Florence
+Trump to visit Carolinas as waterways rise after Florence

 The city manager told CNN that 12,000 people are “in harm’s way.”

-Florence has killed at least 35 people, including 26 in North Carolina and eight in South Carolina, where local media reported that two female mental health patients drowned on Tuesday after a sheriff’s van they were in crashed.
+Florence has killed at least 35 people, including 26 in North Carolina and eight in South Carolina, where authorities said two mental health patients drowned on Tuesday after a sheriff’s van they were in crashed.

 One person was killed in Virginia by a tornado that spun off from Florence.